-One of the most important battles raging in the Russia-Ukraine war is over Snake Island, a tiny, craggy, largely uninhabitable speck of land in the Black Sea off the southwestern coast of Ukraine.
+One of the most important battles raging in the Russia-Ukraine war is over Snake Island, a tiny, craggy, uninhabited speck of land in the Black Sea, off the southwestern coast of Ukraine.

 If Snake Island sounds familiar, that’s because you are either part of an Achilles cult (more about that below) or because it’s where, in the first days of the war, Ukrainian troops famously responded to a Russian demand to surrender with the radio message: “Russian Warship, Go F**k yourself.”

-Although those words became one of the early battle cries of social media support for Ukraine, the Russians still managed to take tenuous control over the island.
+Although those words became an early battle cry of support for Ukraine on social media, the Russians still managed to take tenuous control over the island.
 The Ukrainians have been vying to make it impossible for them to stay there ever since.

-Snake Island is a small rock with big significance.
-If Putin’s army is able to set up long-range air defenses and other military supplies there, that could cripple Kyiv’s ability to defend the entire southwestern coast, including Odesa, Ukraine’s largest port.
+Why?
+Because Snake Island is a small rock with big significance.
+If Putin’s army is able to set up long-range air defenses and other military supplies there, it would cripple Kyiv’s ability to defend the entire southwestern coast, including Odesa, Ukraine’s largest port.

 But Russian control over Snake Island is also a problem for the rest of us.
 Moscow is using it to help support a naval blockade against Ukraine that keeps vital exports of grain and cooking oils from reaching the rest of the world.